moneykit/yodlee-api-client/docs/AccountsApi.md

 Evaluate Address

-Use this service to validate the address before adding the real estate account.<br>If the address is valid, the service will return the complete address information.<br>The response will contain multiple addresses if the user-provided input matches with multiple entries in the vendor database.<br>In the case of multiple matches, the user can select the appropriate address from the list and then invoke the add account service with the complete address.<br><b>Note:</b> Yodlee recommends to use this service before adding the real estate account to avoid failures.<br>
+Use this service to validate the address before adding the real estate account.<br>If the address is valid, the service will return the complete address information.<br>The response will contain multiple addresses if the user-provided input matches with multiple entries in the vendor database.<br>In the case of multiple matches, the user can select the appropriate address from the list and then invoke the add account service with the complete address.<br><br><b>Note:</b> <ul><li>Yodlee recommends to use this service before adding the real estate account to avoid failures.</li></ul>

 ### Example
 ```python